Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation: EXPERIMENTS

 Our setup includes a Clarius L15HD (wireless B-mode US device), a Roland FP-30 (digital piano), a standard keyboard, and a Vicon motion-capture system.
 The US's configuration was set for the musculoskeletal task (MSK), with \SI{10}{\mega\hertz} frequency generating a \SI{5}{\cm} $\times$ \SI{5}{\cm} processed image at a rate of $19$-$21$ images per second, in a resolution of $480 \times 480$.
-It was attached using a wearable strap (as depicted in Fig.~\ref{fig:diagram}) to the so-called ``transverse'' location (see, e.g., McIntosh et al.~\cite{DBLP:conf/chi/McIntoshMFP17}).
-The piano and keyboard were used to record the set of pressed notes and keys during each US frame and the Vicon system was used to track the location of the joints of the palm as demonstrated in Fig.~\ref{fig:diagram}.
-Here, the location of each joint ($x$, $y$, and~$z$) is captured and used to extract the joint angles that form the hand's configuration, as described in Sec.~\ref{ssec:jc} of the appendix.
+It was attached using a wearable strap (see Fig.~\ref{fig:diagram}) to the so-called ``transverse'' location (see, e.g.,~\cite{DBLP:conf/chi/McIntoshMFP17}).
+The piano and keyboard were used to record the set of pressed notes and keys during each US frame and the Vicon system was used to track the palm's joint locations.
+Here, each joint location is captured and used to extract the joint angles that form the hand's configuration, as described in \RefAppendix.